 - The Graduate Student Study Room and carrels are not intended for group study, meetings, or social activities.
 Graduate students employed as instructors may not use the carrels for student meetings, tutoring, or advising.
 Please respect the needs of others and refrain from any distracting or disruptive behavior.

-- Carrel and Study lounge access key cards and may be taken out of the library but must be returned to the Circulation Desk by the due time to avoid fines.
+- Carrel and Study lounge access key cards and may be taken out of the library but must be returned to the Access Services Desk by the due time to avoid fines.
 Fines of $2/hour will be assessed for all keys returned late.

 - There will only be one key card and one chair per carrel.
 Study carrels are intended for individual quiet writing and study.